aspeakman/SolisControl/README.md

 ## Description

 The pyscript app sets inverter charge (and discharge) times daily just before the start of the
-cheap and peak rate periods (it runs a defined number of minutes (_cron_before_) these periods).
+defined periods (it runs a defined number of minutes (_cron_before_) these periods).
 Each charge or discharge episode is restricted to within the appropriate period but its duration takes into account the solar forecast and the current battery charge level.
 You can use the _sync_ setting of the appropriate period to choose whether the charge/discharge episode is tied to the beginning or end of the period or takes place at a random point within it.

-You should work out the following two values depending on your household usage:
+Within each defined period you should set the following value depending on your household usage:

-* _morning_requirement_
+* _kwh_after_
-> This is the target energy 'reserve' you want to have in place after your cheap rate period.
-The 'reserve' consists of the predicted solar yield for the rest of the day and the battery energy stored after charging.
+> This is the target energy 'reserve' you want to have in place after this time period.
+The 'reserve' consists of the predicted solar yield for the rest of the day and the battery energy stored after charging (or remaining after discharging).

-> **Set this to zero if you don't want any charging to take place or to a negative number if you don't want to take any action (for example if you have an existing charging schedule that you want to preserve)**
+> **Set this to zero if you don't want any charging/discharging to take place or to a negative number if you don't want to take any action (for example if you have an existing charging schedule that you want to preserve)**

-> (note you can use more intuitive names for this setting _kwh_after_charge_ or _post_charge_target_ if your provider offers cheap rate charging outside the morning period)

-* _evening_requirement_
-> This is the target energy 'reserve' you want to have in place after your peak rate period.
-The 'reserve' consists of the predicted solar yield for the rest of the day and the battery energy remaining after discharging.

-> **Set this to zero if you don't want any discharging to take place or to a negative number if you don't want to take any action (for example if you have an existing discharging schedule that you want to preserve)**.

-> (note you can use more intuitive names for this setting _kwh_after_discharge_ or _post_discharge_target_ if your provider offers peak rate discharging outside the evening period)

 You should also monitor the accuracy of solar forecast values for your home (they can be adjusted using the _forecast_uplift_ multiplication factor in the configuration below).